Michelle A. Hamilton

 2011 Chalmers Award Winner for Collections and Objections from the Champlain Society

-Since 1993 I have worked at various museums across Canada, including the Museum of Ontario Archaeology (London), the Aylmer and District Museum, the Woodland Cultural Centre (Six Nations of the Grand River) and the Glenbow Museum (Calgary), in curatorial, interpretative, and collections management capacities.
-Between 2008-11, I sat on the Material Culture Committee of Museum London.
-Between 2010-13, I sat on the Board of Directors of the National Council on Public History, chaired its Professional Development Committee, and co-chaired its 2013 Annual Conference Program Committee.
-I have also acted as a consultant or contract researcher for organizations such as the JP Metras Museum at Western, the Ontario Heritage Trust, and the C.A.V.
-Barker Museum of Canadian Veterinary History at the University of Guelph.
-With Prof. Shelley McKellar, I currently manage the Medical Artifact Collection at Western.
-I am also a member of the Academic Sub-Committee for the Museum of Ontario Archaeology, and the Fanshawe Pioneer Village Planning Committee and its Board of Directors.
+I have worked in the public history field for over 30 years, including at various museums across Canada such as the Museum of Ontario Archaeology (London), the Aylmer and District Museum, the Woodland Cultural Centre (Six Nations of the Grand River) and the Glenbow Museum (Calgary), in curatorial, interpretative, and collections management capacities.
+Locally, I have sat on various committees of Museum London, Fanshawe Pioneer Village, London Heritage Council, and the Museum of Ontario Archaeology.
+At the provincial level, I was a board member for the Ontario Heritage Trust (2018-21).
+Internationally, I sat on the Board of Directors of the National Council on Public History (2010-13), co-chaired its 2013 Annual Conference Program Committee, chaired its Professional Development Committee (2010-15), sat on the Curriculum and Training Committee (2018-21), and am now on the Program Committee for the 2022 annual conference to be held in Montreal.
+I have also acted as a consultant or contract researcher for organizations such as the JP Metras Museum at Western, the C.A.V.
+Barker Museum of Canadian Veterinary History at the University of Guelph, the Mississaugas of the Credit Nation, and Know History Historical Services.
+I am currently a member of the Ontario Museum Association's Indigenous Collections Working Group, and with Prof. Shelley McKellar, I manage the Medical Artifact Collection at Western.